EddieDover/cohors/README.md

 - **Saving**: Press `Enter` to save your changes.
 - **Canceling**: Press `Esc` to close the dialog without saving.

-Changes are automatically saved to your `stations.config.json` file.
+Changes are automatically saved to your `config.json` file.

 ## Radio Configuration (Manual)

-While the built-in UI handles most tasks, you can still manually configure sources in `stations.config.json`.
+While the built-in UI handles most tasks, you can still manually configure sources in `config.json`.
 The station data is downloaded and cached for one week.
 To invalidate the cache and force a re-download, use the `--invalidate-cache` argument.

 The application looks for the configuration file in the following order:
-1. The path specified by `--station-file <PATH>`
+1. `$XDG_CONFIG_HOME/cohors/config.json`
-2. `~/.config/cohors/stations.config.json`
+2. `~/.config/cohors/config.json`
-3. `./stations.config.json`
+3. `./config.json`

 ### Configuration Format

-The configuration file is a JSON object containing an optional list of `stations ` and/or `sources`.
+The configuration file is a JSON object containing an optional `radio` object, which holds lists of `stations` and/or `sources`.

 Each station defines an individual station you want to list while each source defines where to fetch the data and how to map the JSON fields to Cohors' internal station structure.